 3. Set a target date.

 Taking the necessary classes would be the first target action step or goal, then studying and scheduling the test would follow.
-Once you’ve completed the number of college units needed, passed the test and paid your license fees, your dream would culminate with the holding your parchment license in your hand.
-This license would be your signal that you have achieved your dream and it’s time to go after another one … maybe to become the top real estate agent in your town . . . and the process begins anew.
+Once you’ve completed the number of college units needed, passed the test, and paid your license fees, your dream would culminate withholding your parchment license in your hand.
+This license would be your signal that you have achieved your dream, and it’s time to go after another one … maybe to become the top real estate agent in your town . . .
+And the process begins anew.

 Setting a target date to become a real estate agent is the beginning of all the necessary planning to get you moving forward on your dream.